SalaheddineAD/mobility-analysis/README.md

 Built Dashboards and visuals which helped the client take critical decisions.
 Used Machine Learning to find bottlenecks and helped the company increase its revenue.

 ## Architecture of the project
 You can find 3 notebook folders:
 - Exploratory data notebooks: Where I ingested the data and explored it.
 - Preprocessing data notebooks: Where I cleaned each of the 3 data samples and visualized it
 - Analysis notebooks: Where I analyzed the data to extract its quality and make dashboards and reports.

-## 2. Data Preprocessing

-Data preprocessing includes adding a 'city' column using mapping with a shapefile.
-The GeoPandas library is used for this purpose.

-The steps involve:
-- Installing GeoPandas.
-- Creating a 'coords' column from longitude and latitude.
-- Reading the shapefile containing city names and boundaries.

 ## Data Quality & Analysis Overview